Stop It Before It Starts: Simple Tips to Prevent Shoulder Pain

 - Avoid repeatedly lifting items above your head whenever possible, and remember to keep what you’re lifting close to your body.

-- Take regular breaks, especially if you’re performing repetitive movements.
+- Take regular breaks to reduce fatigue from repetitive movements.

 Exercise of the Month